HSBC Performance Chequing - Limited account review

 - Low monthly fee.
 Pay just $4 a month in administration fees.

 - Discounts.
-Youth, students, seniors and people receiving Registered Disability Savings Plan (RDSP) benefits pay no monthly fee.
+Some people are eligible to get the fee waived.
+For example, youth, students, seniors and people receiving Registered Disability Savings Plan (RDSP) benefits pay no monthly fee.

 - Free monthly transactions.
-Account holders receive 14 free transactions every month.
+Account holders receive 14 transactions per month for free.

 - Optional overdraft.
 You can apply for a personal line of credit that can be used as overdraft protection.